eugeniosegala/gen-ai-evaluation-framework/README.md

 Whether you're a **product manager**, **engineer**, **designer**, or exploring Gen AI from any angle, this tool is meant to help you make smarter, faster calls on where AI should and shouldn’t be used.

+---

+## 🛣️ Flows

+List of flows available in this repository (read the instructions in each flow for more details on how to use them):

+### Fail-fast framework for evaluating Gen AI use-cases

 ![gen-ai-evaluation-framework-v2.png](charts/gen-ai-evaluation-framework-v2.png)

 ---